jediMunees/bigData/README.md

 	confluent start

-3. Start elasticsearch-sink connector for indexing the data from kafka server to Elasticsearch
+3. Start elasticsearch-sink connector for indexing the data from kafka server to Elasticsearch.

 		confluent load elasticsearch-sink

 4. Follow this link to push some test data to Elasticsearch from Kafka https://docs.confluent.io/current/connect/connect-elasticsearch/docs/elasticsearch_connector.html